Infill planes old and new

 Infill fitting

-Infill blocks are trued, scribed, and fitted tight to the metal.
+Infill blocks are trued, scribed, and fit tight to the metal.

 4. Bedding the iron